- Programs of Study

 Student Health Safety & Wellbeing

 Independent travel is defined as travel that is not part of an SIT program or activity and/or is undertaken by a student on their own.
 Independent travel also includes any student travel during free time, and during research and practicum phases.
 Students are responsible for their own welfare and well-being during independent travel.
 When engaging in independent travel during a global master’s program, students must inform their degree chair and onsite staff of their plans and itinerary in advance of travel.
+Independent travel may be restricted on some global master’s programs due to various risks.

 There are dangers inherent to any water activity, including boating, wading, swimming, and snorkeling.
 Some SIT programs include certain water activities within the program itinerary.
 In such cases, SIT staff will provide water safety guidelines for local conditions prior to any program activity, e.g., orientation to tides, currents, water temperatures, site specific water hazards, water animals that could pose a risk to students, and relevant weather concerns.